1. What is “Workers’ Compensation” in Florida?

 happen in the case of a collective bargaining agreement, a closely held

-in an industry where hiring is competitive and fringe benefits
+corporation, or in an industry where hiring is competitive and fringe benefits

 become lucrative.
 In such instances, it would be wise to inquire of the